cs-fullstack-2019-fall/django-orm-fk-console-cw-MelissaYates/README.md

 # Classwork on using the Django ORM capability from the console
+####You successfully added both models successfully linked them with a foreign key and added the correct data.
+5/5 Score: 2/2.
+Thank you for commenting your code.
+Please continue to do so.
 ## Exercise 1:
 * Create new model for ```Author```
 - Author should have properties for ```first_name``` and ```last_name```